collective/collective.taskqueue2/README.md

 ```

 ## Using `collective.taskqueue2` inside your Plone application code
-Here's a rephrased explanation of the given example:

 The example demonstrates a common use case of starting a dedicated browser view asynchronously.